openus-dotnet/SecureProtocol/SecSess/Architecture.md

 ```

 - This example is like repeated 100 times Ping-Pong, through SecSess-RSA & AES.
-- And last, check that message is corrupted.
+- And last, its check that message is corrupted.